 Consider a credit freeze

 Unlike a fraud alert, a credit freeze means potential creditors can’t get your report.
-There is a cost to place a freeze, which varies by states.
-For Washington and Idaho, the cost is $10 and if you have a police report, you may be able to place ,a freeze for free.
+There is no cost to place a freeze, for any state.

 Keep in mind, the freeze also applies for legitimate credit checks you may need.
 If you needed a credit report because you were applying for a loan, a potential job, renting an apartment, etc., you would need to call each credit bureau and have them lift the freeze temporarily.
 (You may be charged a fee to lift the freeze.)

 Order your credit reports

 One of your rights when you place a credit freeze is to receive a copy of your credit freeze.
 Make sure to ask each company to show only the last four digits of your Social Security number on your report.
 This provides an additional level of security and minimizes the risk of your Social being snagged.